soramitsu/soramitsu-js-ui-library/README.md

 - `lint:format:fix`- calls prettier and then eslint to fix formatting errors
 - `lint:check` - calls `lint:es` and then `lint:format:check`

-To use "Format On Save" feature you should setup your (I)DE to run:
+To use "Format On Save" feature you should set up your (I)DE to run:

 ```bash
 # From the project root
 ./node_modules/.bin/prettier-eslint --write <target file name>
 ```

 Maybe you will also need to specify paths for prettier config, prettier binary, eslint config or eslint binary.
-See all list of options with `yarn prettier-eslint -h`.
+See all list of options with `pnpm prettier-eslint -h`.

 > If you are using VSCode, take a lot at [Prettier ESLint](https://marketplace.visualstudio.com/items?itemName=rvest.vs-code-prettier-eslint) extension, it may help with auto formatting.